Castronova/EMIT/docs/design/conventions.md

     - public variable `my_public_var`
         - consist of a short description, underscore separated ( `_` )

-* GIT
+#### GIT
 * Commits
     - Always include issue number in commit message, e.g. [#123] (if applicable)
     - Commits should only contain files pertaining to a single issue
     - Incremental commits are always better

 * Branches
     - Branch naming follows the version naming convention `major_minor_sprint`, e.g. `0.1.5`
     - New branches are created for **every** sprint
     - New branches are created for temporary/testing development
     - Branches are merged via pull requests

 * NEVER USE THE FOLLOWING COMMANDS
     - `git push --force`

+#### Internal Messaging and Logging

 * Logging

     * Anything that breaks the application must be entered into the log

-    * All errors must be prefixed by the class and function names, and include an exception messeage if applicable
+    * All errors must be prefixed by the class and function names, and include an exception message if applicable
         - `elog.error("Error myClass.testfunction: Something broke %s" % e)`
         - `elog.critical("Error myClass.testfunction: Something broke %s" % e)`
         - `elog.warning("Error myClass.testfunction: Something broke %s" % e)`